 Nokia 6 vs Nokia 5 vs Nokia 3: Design

-Whether you go for the Nokia 6, Nokia 5 or Nokia 3, you can expect a big display, Gorilla Glass and a body that includes aluminium.
-In fact, all of the phones start of life as a block of 6000 series aluminium.
+Whether you go for the Nokia 6, Nokia 5 or Nokia 3, you can expect a Gorilla Glass screen and a tough-yet-sleek aluminum finish.
+In fact, all of these phones start of life as a block of 6000 series aluminium.

 The standard Nokia 6's full metal body comes in a choice of colours, including a fancy copper, matte black and tempered blue.
-It features a centrally-located camera in the middle of the backplate and a simple Nokia logo breaks up a simple design.
+That rear plate is smooth and clean, with no bands or breaks to ruin the pleasing aesthetics.
+You have a centrally-located camera that juts ever so slightly from the backplate and a simple Nokia logo, which complements the branding around the front side - you certainly won't forget what make of mobile you're rocking.

-The Nokia 5 looks very similar in its layout, but it is easier to hold because of the smaller screen.
-It, too, features an all-aluminium body but is somewhat rounder and therefore a little less sleek than its more expensive sibling.
+The Nokia 5 looks very similar in its layout and general design, although it is easier to hold because of the smaller screen, which makes for a more compact build.
+This slightly cheaper handset also features an all-aluminium body, albeit with a somewhat rounder finish.
+Therefore it's a little less sleek than its more expensive sibling, at least in our eyes.

-At the bottom of the range is the Nokia 3, which gets a metal core but the back is a cheaper polycarbonate.
-This means it feels less premium, but first impressions suggest it is nearly as solid and only slightly fatter than the Nokia 6.
+At the bottom of the range is the Nokia 3, which enjoys a metal core despite the fact that the back is constructed from a cheaper polycarbonate material.
+This means it feels less premium than the other two new Nokias, yet first impressions suggest that it's nearly as solid and only slightly fatter than the Nokia 6.

-There is a special Nokia 6 to mention, which is designed to celebrate the worldwide launch of the phone.
-It is called the 'Nokia 6 Arte Black Limited Edition' and has a high-gloss black backplate as well as some interior modifications, which we will get to in a second.
+We also have to give props to a special-edition Nokia 6 model, which has been designed to celebrate the worldwide launch of the phone.
+This version is called the 'Nokia 6 Arte Black Limited Edition' and features a high-gloss black backplate as well as some interior modifications.
+More on that later.

-A fingerprint scanner is offered on the Nokia 6 and Nokia 5, but not the Nokia 3.
-All devices are charged by a Micro-USB cable and can be used with headphones via the 3.5mm socket.
+A fingerprint scanner is offered on the Nokia 6 and Nokia 5, although this isn't found on the Nokia 3.
+All three devices are charged by a Micro-USB cable and can be used with headphones via the 3.5mm socket.

 Dimensions (excluding camera bump)